tofu7654/Full-Stack/terraform.md

     resource "local_file" "pet" {
         filename = var.filename
         content ="My favorite pet is Mr.Cat"
-        depends_on = [
+        depends_on = [ //explicitly write depends_on -> explicit declaration
             random_pet.my-pet //resource type and name
         ]
     }

 ### Output Variables

 We have used input variables so far, but what about *output variables*

+* input variables - set these to be a resource or value that will be used in your configuration; like a parameter to a function
+* output variables - these values can be retrieved from the configuration; like a return value

 Ex: syntax of declaring an output variable